-St Vincent’s is acknowledged as a national and international leader in advancing cellular therapy and research.
+St Vincent’s is a national and international leader in cellular therapy and research progress.
 40 years ago, St Vincent’s Hospital Sydney performed the first bone marrow transplant in Australia.
-30 years on, our doctors performed another first with a haematopoietic stem cell transplant.
+30 years on our doctors performed another first.
+This time, with with a haematopoietic stem cell transplant.

-That’s why the St Vincent’s Curran Foundation is now working to help establish a new Centre of Excellence in Cellular Therapy here at St Vincent’s Hospital Sydney.
+That’s why we are working to help establish a new Centre of Excellence in Cellular Therapy at St Vincent’s Hospital Sydney.

-Cellular Therapy (or cell therapy) is the use of the patient’s own cells as treatment for a range of conditions and diseases.
-It is an emerging field of medicine that holds great promise for how patients will be treated in the future.
+Cellular Therapy (or cell therapy) is an emerging field of medicine.
+It uses the patient’s own cells as treatment for a range of conditions and diseases.
+It holds great promise for how patients will be treated in the future.

 The Centre will focus on both malignant and autoimmune diseases, including:

-- haematopoietic stem cell transplant to treat blood cancers such as multiple myeloma, lymphoma and leukaemia
+- stem cell transplant to treat blood cancers such as multiple myeloma, lymphoma and leukaemia

-- severe chronic immune conditions such as multiple sclerosis and schematic sclerosis (scleroderma)
+- severe and chronic immune conditions such as multiple sclerosis and schematic sclerosis

-Your generous support today can help us ensure the fastest possible translation of medical research and innovation into improved patient treatments for those suffering from malignant and autoimmune diseases.Donate now
+We need your help.
+Your support will ensure the fastest possible translation of medical research and innovation to patient care.
+Please give today.Donate now